Post By: Safer / 16 min read

 These Terms and Conditions (“Terms and Conditions”), when taken together with an Order Form, constitute the Safer Enterprise Agreement (the “Agreement”) entered into between Thorn and Company.
 Capitalized terms used by not defined in these Terms and Conditions have the meanings given to them in the Order Form.

-1.2 “Feature” means identifying or descriptive information algorithmically generated from an item of digital imagery, where such information does not include such digital imagery or sufficient information to recreate such digital imagery.
-Features include both Hashes and other identifying or descriptive information (such as, for example, the set of colors used in a particular item of digital imagery).
+1.4 “Feature” means identifying or descriptive information algorithmically generated from an item of digital imagery or a video, where such information does not include such digital imagery/video or sufficient information to recreate such digital imagery/video.
+Features include both Hashes and other identifying or descriptive information (such as, for example, the set of colors used in a particular item of digital imagery/video).

-1.3 “Hash” means a numeric identifier that is algorithmically generated from an item of digital imagery.
+1.5 “Hash” means a numeric identifier that is algorithmically generated from an item of digital imagery or video.

-1.5 “Query” means a request for information from the Service that is based upon a Hash and/or Features arising from a particular item of digital imagery.
+1.9 “Query” means a request for information from the Matching Service that is based upon a Hash and/or other Feature arising from a particular item of digital imagery or video.

-1.6 “Result” means the information returned by the Service in response to a Query, which Result may or may not include Metadata.
+1.10 “Result” means the information returned by the Matching Service in response to a Query.

-1.7 “Software” means any and all software provided as part of the Service, and includes any related updates, upgrades, and documentation.
+1.12 “Software” means any and all software provided as part of the Services, and includes any related updates, upgrades, and documentation.

-2.3 Usage Restrictions.
-Company will not: (i) make the Service available to any third party or use or include the Service (or any portion thereof) in any service bureau or outsourcing offering; (ii) interfere with or disrupt the integrity or performance of the Service, including by submitting an unreasonable number of Queries or a set of Queries designed to eventually collect all Metadata in the Service; or (iii) attempt to access the Service or its related systems, data, or networks, except as expressly authorized by the Agreement.
+2.2 Usage Restrictions.
+Company will not: (i) make the Matching Service available to any third party, or use or include the Matching Service (or any portion thereof) in any service bureau or outsourcing offering; (ii) interfere with or disrupt the integrity or performance of the Matching Service; or (iii) attempt to access the Matching Service or its related systems, data, or networks, except as expressly authorized by the Agreement.

 3.1 Software License.
-Thorn grants Company a non-exclusive, non-transferable (except as set forth in Section 10.1), non-sublicensable, fully-paid, royalty-free, worldwide license during the Term to reproduce and use the Software provided by Thorn to Company hereunder, only: (i) internally; (ii) in compliance with the Agreement; and (iii) for the purpose of identifying, preventing, removing, and/or reporting CSAM from Company’s online platforms and services.
-Except as set forth in this Section 3.1, Company acknowledges that, as between Thorn and Company, Thorn owns all right, title and interest, including all intellectual property rights, in and to the Service and Software.
+Thorn grants Company a non-exclusive, non-transferable (except as set forth in Section 12.1), non-sublicensable, fully-paid, royalty-free, revocable, worldwide license during the Term to reproduce and use the Software provided by Thorn to Company hereunder, only: (i) internally, on Company-owned or licensed systems; (ii) in compliance with the Agreement; and (iii) for the purpose of identifying, preventing, removing, and/or reporting CSAM from Company’s and Company Clients’ online platforms and services.
+Except as set forth in this Section 3.1, Company acknowledges that, as between Thorn and Company, Thorn owns all right, title and interest, including all intellectual property rights, in and to the Services, including without limitation the Software.

 3.2 License Restrictions.
 Company will not, and will not encourage or assist any third party to: (i) distribute, sell, lease, license, or sublicense the Software; (ii) use or export the Software in any manner that violates any applicable law; (iii) reverse engineer, decompile, disassemble, or otherwise attempt to derive the source code or algorithms of the Software; or (iv) combine or incorporate the Software together with any software that is subject to a license requiring that software so combined or incorporated be: (a) disclosed or distributed in source code form; (b) licensed for the purpose of making derivative works; or (c) redistributable at no charge.

 3.4 Third-Party Technologies.
-The Software may support certain third-party software, including without limitation, certain software algorithm implementations provided by third parties, such as Microsoft’s PhotoDNA software and Google’s CSAI Match software (collectively, “Third-Party Technologies”).
+The Software may support certain third-party software, including without limitation, certain software algorithm implementations provided by third parties, such as Microsoft’s PhotoDNA software and Google’s CSAI Match software and/or certain proprietary formats, such as High Efficiency Image File Format (HEIF) files or High Efficiency Image Container (HEIC) files, (collectively, “Third-Party Technologies”).
 If Company wishes to use Third-Party Technologies, Company is solely responsible for obtaining appropriate licenses and compatible software from the respective third party licensors.
 Third-Party Technologies are not products of Thorn, and Thorn does not guarantee their function or their interoperability with the Software.
 Unless explicitly prohibited in the Agreement, nothing in the Agreement limits or is intended to limit Company’s rights to obtain or use such Third-Party Technologies under such applicable third-party license terms.